-1920 - Los Angeles applies to the newly created Federal Power Commission for permits (licenses?) to dam the Kings River at several sites that would decades later become parts of Kings Canyon National Park and the national wild & scenic rivers system.
-After hearings in Fresno two years later, the Commission put the application in the "indefinitely suspended" file.
-In June 1923, the FPC rejected the application because all the developments are proposed "in whole or part within the proposed extension of Sequoia National Park."
-In 1923, nearby Central Valley irrigation interests proposed their own storage projects in the Kings Canyon.
+1920 - Los Angeles applies to the newly created Federal Power Commission (FPC) for permits (licenses?) to dam and divert into power tunnels the Kings River at Cedar Grove, downstream of Copper Creek to Bubbs Creek, and Paradise Valley; the Middle Fork Kings River at Tehipite Valley and Simpson Meadow; Bubbs Creek; and the confluence of the Kings River and its Middle Fork.
+The San Joaquin Light and Power Corporation filed a competing application for the benefit of Tulare Basin interests.
+Its application also proposes dams on Roaring River and Bubbs Creek, two tributaries of the South Fork Kings River.
+All these river segments affected by these proposed dams and diversion would decades later become parts of Kings Canyon National Park and some in national wild & scenic rivers system.
+After hearings in Fresno two years later, the Commission put the application(s) in the "indefinitely suspended" file.
+In June 1923, the FPC rejected Los Angeles' application because all the developments are proposed "in whole or part within the proposed extension of Sequoia National Park."
+In 1923, nearby Central Valley irrigation interests proposed their own storage projects in the Kings Canyon and fought against establishment of Kings Canyon National Park.